SamuelOvuema/Dareyio-pbl/Project11.md

 Once your code changes appear in master branch – Jenkins will do its job and save all the files (build artifacts) to /var/lib/jenkins/jobs/ansible/builds/<build_number>/archive/ directory on Jenkins-Ansible server.

+RUN FIRST ANSIBLE TEST
+Step 7 – Run first Ansible test
+Now, it is time to execute ansible-playbook command and verify if your playbook actually works:

+cd ansible-config-mgt
+ansible-playbook -i inventory/dev.yml playbooks/common.yml
+You can go to each of the servers and check if wireshark has been installed by running which wireshark or wireshark --version